Employers

 If a role is made redundant

-If you have an employee who is on parental leave and their job becomes redundant, you will need to follow the standard redundancy process and try to place them into another role.
+If you have an employee who is on parental leave and their job becomes redundant while they’re on leave, you must follow a fair and proper redundancy process and try to place them into another role.
+You do not have to offer a period of preference if the redundancy was not known about when the employee applied for parental leave.

 Redundancy